skjolber/json-log-domain/README.md

 ```

 Unlike the built-in SLF4J MDC, the JSON MDC works like a stack.

+### Async logger + MDC
+As MDC data must be captured before the logging event leaves the thread, so if you are using a multi-threaded approach, like `AsyncAppender`, make sure to include a call to capture the MDC data like [this example].

 ## Markdown documentation
 By default, a [markdown file] will also be generated for online documentation.